fyodorovich/Timebank-Toolkit/Onboarding.md

 The process of generating a relationship of this sort has been closely studied in sales and marketing where the potential for profits is a motivator.
 Timebank may not have a for-profit motivation but we want the same broad outcomes.
 The clear message from all of the marketing advice is that developing a relationship with people in your community is a process.
 It requires a lot of input from you and you need to nurture your new members.

 In the sales/marketing manuals they often say that there are seven touchpoints needed to convert a lead.
-What are the seven touchpoints involved for Timebank?
+[What are the seven touchpoints involved for Timebank?](signup.html)

-### The Seven Stages of the Sales Cycle

-1. Prospecting
-    *  outreach
-    *  advertising
-    *  events
-    *  web presence

-1. Making Contact
-    * conversation
-    * online enquiries

-1. Qualifying the Lead
-    * sign up
-    * referees
-    * background check

-1. Nurturing the Lead
-    * introduction days
-    * Training

-1. Making an Offer
-    * starting with credit
-    * welcome packs

-1. Handling Objections
-    *  technical difficulties
-    *  physical / access issue
-    *  social issues

-1. Closing the Sale
-    * establishing a first trade